firemanx07/react-native-design-system/README.md

 `;
 ```
 ## Storybook
-To help you visualizing and interact with all the provided components we have deployed a storybook at https://proxym-rn-design-system.netlify.app(under construction)
+To help you visualize and interact with all the provided components we have deployed a storybook at https://proxym-rn-design-system.netlify.app(under construction)
 ## Contributing
 We welcome contributions to the Proxym Design System!
 Before submitting a pull request, please make sure to read our contributing guidelines and code of conduct.
 ## License
-The Proxym Design System is licensed under [private software license agreemet](LICENSE)
+The Proxym Design System is licensed under [private software license agreement](LICENSE)